Click Here to print or download the CDPOA Bylaws.

-Within 30 days after adoption of an proposed membership budget, the Board of Directors shall mail a summary of the proposed budget to all members, and shall set a date for a meeting of the members to consider approval of the budget not less than 10 nor more than 30 days after mailing of the summary.
+Within thirty (30) days after the adoption of a proposed membership budget, the Board of Directors shall mail a summary of said budget to all members to be considered for approval at the Annual Meeting.
 The budget is approved unless at that meeting a majority vote of the members rejects the budget.
 In the event the proposed budget is rejected, the periodic budget last approved shall be continued until such time as the members approve a subsequent budget proposed by the Board of Directors.

 There shall be no borrowing for any purpose.